The Queens Housing Landscape

 What to Look for When House-Hunting

 As you search for the perfect home, time your inspections and ask detailed questions.
 Don’t accept surface-level answers about the cooling system.
 Dig deeper to understand what you’re really getting.
+Essential questions to ask:-

 - When was the cooling system installed?